 Games and apps

-Apple now has some games that include only their core functionality in a download, and then stream new levels or other content as users need it via a process called on-demand resources.
-Similarly, Google Stadia is a new game streaming service that allows you to use any device that can access a browser to play video games — no discs, downloads, or consoles required.
+Apple now has some games that include only their core functionality in a download, and then they stream new levels or other content as users need it via a process called on-demand resources.
+Similarly, Xbox Cloud Gaming is a game streaming service that allows you to use any device that can access a browser to play video games — no discs, downloads, or consoles required.

 Why should I stream content?